 Tangible rewards are sometimes necessary since social interaction is oftentimes undesirable to a child with autism.
 Privileges, stickers, toys, and tokens can be used as effective rewards.
 Immediate rewards are usually most effective during the early years, while delayed rewards can be effective with older children.
 Rewards such as candy are usually effective, but not recommended because they can cause other problems.
-Janice, the mother of three boys with autism, says that she uses a token system for good behavior.
+Janice says that she uses a token system for good behavior.
 She has a chart for each son on the refrigerator.
 When she witnesses a good behavior, she allows them to put a sticker on the chart.
-When her sons accumulate so many stickers, they get a reward, such as a video, toy, or a special treat.
+When her sons collect so many stickers, they get a reward, such as a video, toy, or a special treat.

 Investigate the programs in your area and select the one that best meets the needs of your child.
 It is most common for a community to have home-based, school-based, and private programs available.
 A positive educational program is a key factor in determining the child with autism's future.
 Therefore, it is important that parents take advantage of early intervention programs, seek out the best schools, and continue to evaluate the educational program in which their child is involved.